 - Place the tray or pots in a shaded area with indirect sunlight.

-- Germination usually takes several weeks to a few months.
+- Germination takes several weeks to a few months.

-- Once the seedlings have developed into small trees, carefully transplant them into individual bonsai pots.
+- Once seedlings develop, transplant them into individual bonsai pots.

-- Select a healthy branch for cutting, preferably from the parent tree.
+- Select a healthy branch from the parent tree.

-- Using sharp and clean pruners, cut a 4-6 inch section of the branch just below a leaf node.
+- Cut a 4-6 inch section below a leaf node using sharp pruners.

 - Prepare a rooting medium of well-draining soil or a mix of perlite and peat moss.